UofT-DSI/production/lessons/part_3/production_3_training.md

 # Class Imbalance

-## What is Class Imblanace?
+## What is Class Imbalance?

 ::::::{.columns}
 :::{.column}

-+ Class imbalance occurs when one or more classes have significantly low proportions in the data as compared to other classes.
++ Class imbalance occurs when one or more classes have significantly lower proportions in the data than other classes.
 + The majority class dominates, but interest is generally in the minority class (e.g., default, fraud, or market crash).
 + Models trained on imbalanced data will tend to be under-fitted; they will not be able to classify the minority class successfully.
-+ ML (particularly, deep learning) works well in situations when the class distribution is balanced, while performance decreases with class imbalance because:
++ ML (particularly deep learning) works well when the class distribution is balanced.
+At the same time, performance decreases with class imbalance because:

     - There is insufficient signal for the model to learn to detect the minority class.
     - It is easier for a model to find a suboptimal solution by exploiting a simple heuristic instead of learning anything useful about the underlying pattern.
-    - Asymetric costs of error.
+    - Asymmetric costs of error.

 + Class imbalance is the norm in many subject domains.